- About Us

 Courtney Feeley Karp, Co-Chairperson

-The Renewable Energy Committee is dedicated to increasing awareness of the benefits of renewable/clean energy and to facilitating growth of the industry in the Northeast.
+The Renewables Committee is dedicated to increasing awareness of the benefits of renewable/clean energy and to facilitating growth of the industry in the Northeast.
 Members include developers, consultants, engineers, marketers, policy makers, and attorneys who are actively involved in the renewable energy market.
 Monthly Committee meetings feature a guest speaker to informally discuss a specific topic of interest and include a general discussion of current events in the renewable energy industry.
 The Committee also organizes a one-day renewable energy conference every year.

 Retail Markets Committee